danielbodnar/awesome-stars/README.md

 - [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 👾 Automated README file generator
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 - [leetcode-mafia/cheetah](https://github.com/leetcode-mafia/cheetah) - Mac app for crushing remote tech interviews with AI
-- [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - Chat with your data (SQL, CSV, pandas, polars, noSQL, etc).
+- [Sinaptik-AI/pandas-ai](https://github.com/Sinaptik-AI/pandas-ai) - Chat with your data (SQL, CSV, pandas, polars, noSQL, etc).
 PandasAI makes data analysis conversational using LLMs (GPT 3.5 / 4, Anthropic, VertexAI) and RAG.
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
 - [argilla-io/argilla](https://github.com/argilla-io/argilla) - ✨Argilla: the open-source feedback platform for LLMs
 - [Jordan-Gilliam/ai-template](https://github.com/Jordan-Gilliam/ai-template) - Mercury - Train your own custom GPT.
 Chat with any file, or website.
 - [RedisVentures/ArXivChatGuru](https://github.com/RedisVentures/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
 This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.